 The afferent sensory fibers of the dorsal root ganglia enter the spinal cord at the dorsal horn.
 From there, its course depends on the type of modality that is transmitted.

 For example, pain and temperature fibers travel rostrally within the Lissauer tract through one or two spinal segments before synapsing into the dorsal horn and crossing into the contralateral anterolateral system.

-The anterolateral system is composed of the anterior spinothalamic tract, which carries sensory fibers to the touch, and the lateral spinothalamic tract, which transports the fibers of pain and temperature.
+The anterolateral system is composed of the anterior spinothalamic tract, which carries sensory fibers to the touch, and the lateral spinothalamic tract, which transports pain and temperature fibers.

 Compressive / mechanical: